SoftUni-Internal/interactive-content/EN/08-Final-Exam/02-Problem-02.md

 # Output

-Printing the console depends on the results:
+Printing on the console depends on the results:

 - If George has improved the record we print: `Yes!
 The new record is { George's time} seconds.`